Troubleshooting¶

 If sync config is missing, re-run setup:

-docker exec obsidian-palace ob sync-setup \
+docker exec -it obsidian-palace ob sync-setup \

 --vault YOUR_VAULT_ID \